corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 * **External Bridge (SenderReceiver)**.
 This is the Corda Firewall.
 In Figure 3, this hosts the inbound and outbound peer-to-peer traffic endpoint in a separate JVM process, rather than embedded in the main node JVM process.

 In all cases the Artemis MQ broker is running within the node JVM.
-For the Corda Enterprise 4 tests in Figures 1 & 2 we used OpenSSL as discussed later with respect to network bandwidth.
+For the Corda: Enterprise Edition  4 tests in Figures 1 & 2 we used OpenSSL as discussed later with respect to network bandwidth.

 For the tests run against Corda Enteprise 4 (and the equivalent comparisons of 3.3) in Figures 1 & 2 we used dedicated hardware for the nodes.
 All nodes were
 24 core (48 hyper-thread) based on 2x Intel Xeon E5-2687Wv4 with 256GB RAM and local SSDs.

-We used the following Azure VM types for the nodes in the original Corda Enterprise 3.0 testing shown in Figure 3:
+We used the following Azure VM types for the nodes in the original Corda: Enterprise Edition  3.0 testing shown in Figure 3:

 {{< table >}}